-The Fire & Emergency Services degree programs/courses at UAA provide entry-level knowledge and skills for students desiring careers in fire protection and EMS as well as enhancing the knowledge, skills and abilities of career firefighters and EMS personnel.
+The Fire and Emergency Services Technology programs/courses at UAA provide entry-level knowledge and skills for students desiring careers in emergency services as well as providing for career advancement and professional development of current firefighters.

+It may take more than two years to complete the degree.
 The Associate of Applied Science degree has a technical core which follows the National Fire Academy’s Fire & Emergency Service Higher Education’s model core curriculum for two year degree programs.
-The technical core consists of courses in Principles of Emergency Services, Building Construction, Fire Prevention, Fire Hydraulics, Protection Systems and Fire Behavior and Combustion.
-Each student must complete the technical core as well as Math A105 or higher, a natural science with lab and remaining UAA AAS general education requirements.
-The student also has four options from which to choose: Fire Suppression, Fire Administration, Emergency Medical Services or Wildland Firefighting (not currently offered).
-It may take more than two years to complete the degree.
+The technical core consists of courses in principles of emergency services, building construction, fire prevention, safety and survival, protection systems and fire behavior and combustion.
+Each student must complete the technical core as well as Math A105 or GER Quantitative Skills course, higher, a natural science with lab, and remaining UAA AAS General Course Requirements.
+The student also completes courses from a variety of program electives.

 Graduates of the Fire & Emergency Services Technology program are prepared to: